longrio94/longrio94.github.io/_posts/2024-07-31-Company-Default-Prediction.md

 1. Screening: Remove near-zero variance (NZV) and zero variance (ZV) predictors, and eliminate highly correlated variables to reduce redundancy.
+Reduced from 96 predictors to 75 predictors.

 2. Filtering Method: Use automatic Weight of Evidence (WoE) binning via Decision Trees and drop variables based on Information Value (IV).
+Reduced from 75 predictors to 34 predictors.

 3. Wrapper Method: Apply Recursive Feature Elimination (RFE) to perform an initial broad reduction of the feature set.
 RFE quickly eliminates a large number of irrelevant features based on their importance scores from an estimator.
+Reduced from 34 predictors to 21 predictors.

 4. Performance-Oriented Method: Use Backward Trimming (BART) to ensure that the final feature set is optimized for performance, potentially addressing any multicollinearity issues or feature interactions that RFE might not fully capture.
+Reduced from 21 predictors to 10 predictors

 After the variable selection process, I will use a Random Forest classifier with hyperparameter tuning to